chrisism/VSTS.Robocopy/README.md

 # Robocopy (VSTS task)
-Robocopy tasks for build and release pipelines in VSTS or TFS.
+Robocopy tasks for build and release pipelines in Azure Devops.

 | Step | | Status |
 | ------------- | ------------- | ------------- |